Thank you!

 Navigating China’s Manufacturing Challenges & Moving Forward

-While China remains a significant manufacturing player, businesses that explore diversified sourcing strategies and embrace new production models will be better positioned to navigate ongoing disruptions.
+China remains a significant manufacturing player, but businesses that explore diversified sourcing strategies and embrace new production models will be better positioned to navigate ongoing disruptions.
 By taking a proactive approach, SMBs can build more resilient, cost-effective, and scalable manufacturing operations for the years ahead.

 Frequently Asked Questions

-What are the biggest risks of manufacturing in China in 2025?
+What are the biggest risks of manufacturing in China in 2026?

 How can SMBs reduce tariff costs when sourcing from China?